 - If you are a school official with decision-making authority and you neglect or avoid taking disaster safety precautions, you may be found personally and financially liable for damages, injuries and deaths at your school. - Many states now require specific disaster preparedness activities.
-In Kentucky, several statutes related to emergency planning and safe schools reporting: - K.R.S.
-61.878(1)(M)1 Open Records Exemption - K.R.S.
-156.095 Disseminate Suicide Prevention Information - K.R.S.
-158.070 Suicide Training for Secondary School Staff - K.R.S.
-158.150 Suspension or expulsion of students - K.R.S.
-158.154 Principal's duty to report certain acts to local law enforcement - K.R.S.
-158.162 Emergency Management Response Plan - K.R.S.
-158.163 Earthquake and tornado emergency procedures system - K.R.S.
-158.164 Building lockdown procedure -- Practice - K.R.S.
-158.165 Possession and use of personal telecommunications device - K.R.S.
-610.345 Principal's duty to share "Disclosure Notices" received from courts - Have your legal counsel check to see that your school or district is in compliance with current laws and standards regarding school safety.
+In Kentucky, several statutes are in place that are related to emergency planning and safe schools reporting. - Have your legal counsel check to see that your school or district is in compliance with current laws and standards regarding school safety.